algb12/GraphDS/README.md

 - Check if graph is actually a graph and use it, otherwise throw `InvalidArgumentException`
 - `run(args)` executes the algorithm, where `args` are arguments
 - `get(args)` gets the results of the algorithm, where `args` are arguments

+Do note that the way the results variable is handled is left flexible, as different algorithms may require access to it form different parts of the code.

 ### Breadth-first search (BFS)
 BFS, a path traversal algorithm, is in the class `GraphDS\Algo\BFS`.
 It visits every vertex in the graph, and goes along the breadth of the graph.
 As such, level by level, it visits every vertex in the graph.